Lapin0t/phd-manuscript/main/03_substitution.typ

 // ctheorems which is broken with typst master
 //#show emoji.sparkles: text(fill: colors.kw, sym.star.filled)

-The prime example is the following setting.
-#margin-note[
-  This situation is not entirely artificial and does in fact appear routinely in OGS instances.
+The prime example is the following setting#margin-note(mark: true, dy: -4.5em)[ This situation is not entirely artificial and does in fact appear routinely in OGS instances.
 Indeed, the scopes tracking the shared variables of both players are usually restricted to contain only the types of some kind of non-transmitted values, typically called _negative types_.
-] We have a set of types $T$ and we construct some syntax $tm cl ctx.ctxc th T -> T -> base.Type$.
+].
+We have a set of types $T$ and we construct some syntax $tm cl ctx.ctxc th T -> T -> base.Type$.
 Now for some reason, we have a subset $ nice cl T -> base.Prop$ of let's say, _nice_ types, and we need to work with the sub-syntax of terms in _nice_ contexts, that is in contexts containing only nice types.